McFadden-S/ChessClubManagementSystem/README.md

 The packages used by this application are specified in `requirements.txt`

 *Declare are other sources here.*

-"""The idea of filter members with full name is from https://stackoverflow.com/questions/17932152/auth-filter-full-name"""
+The idea of filter members with full name is from https://stackoverflow.com/questions/17932152/auth-filter-full-name